shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “I do.”
 Lemilay nodded.

-“And do you, daughter of Marvelosa, take this wolf to be your lawfully assigned chief?”
+“And do you, Majestra, daughter of Marvelosa, take this wolf to be your lawfully assigned chief?”

 “I do.”